Yelp/Tron/docs/man_tronfig.rst

             boolean indicating overlapping job runs should queue rather than cancel run_limit (optional, default 50)
-            Number of runs to store in history
+            Number of runs to store in history enabled
+            If False the job will not be queued to run.

 Action objects
     These are the required options for action objects. **The exception is